Cuesta College, San Luis Obispo, CA

-"UE = 0 when particles are infinitely far apart.
-Electric force on a charge is always directed toward regions of lower electric potential energy."Describe what you found confusing from the assigned textbook reading or presentation preview.
+"How electric potential energy would increase for pushing like charges together and for pulling opposite charges apart.
+This is due to the work required to hold each charge either together or away from each other."Describe what you found confusing from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically identify the concept(s) that you do not understand.

-Explain the difference between the units for electric potential V, and electric potential energy, UE.
+"What's the difference between potential and potential energy?"

 Explain the conceptual difference between the electric potential V, and electric potential energy, UE.

-"Potential is a measurement of potential energy per unit charge while electric potential energy is the total energy stored in an electric field."
+"Electric potential V is the energy per unit while electric potential energy is the energy it takes to move a charge in a field."

 Briefly summarize the difference (if any) between "voltage" and electric potential.